Differentially Private Linear Bandits with Partial Distributed Feedback: Proofs of Theorems in Section

-To be clear, we list the parameter setting of Theorems~\ref{thm:regret_cdp}, \ref{thm:regret_ldp}, and \ref{thm:regret_sdp} in Table~\ref{tab:parameter_setting}.
-To prove the three theorems, we first prove the following concentration inequalities hold for the DP-DPE algorithm under the three DP models with the setting in Table~\ref{tab:parameter_setting}.
+To be clear, we list the parameter setting of Theorem~\ref{thm:regret_dp_dpe} in Table~\ref{tab:parameter_setting_dpe}.
+To prove it, we first show that the following concentration inequalities hold for the DP-DPE algorithm under the three DP models with the setting in Table~\ref{tab:parameter_setting_dpe}.

-\begin{theorem} Set DP-DPE in the central, local, and shuffle models (i.e., CDP-DPE, LDP-DPE, and SDP-DPE, respectively) based on Table~\ref{tab:parameter_setting}.
+\begin{theorem} Set DP-DPE in the central, local, and shuffle models (i.e., CDP-DPE, LDP-DPE, and SDP-DPE, respectively) based on Table~\ref{tab:parameter_setting_dpe}.
 In any phase $l$, all of CDP-DPE, LDP-DPE, and SDP-DPE satisfy the following concentration, for any $x\in \cD_l$,

 \end{theorem} \begin{proof} We prove the first concentration inequality in \eqref{eq:concentration_ineq_dp} for CDP-DPE, LDP-DPE, and SDP-DPE, respectively, in the following, and the second inequality can be proved symmetrically.